-Assessment Criteria for Outcomes Theory Marks Practical Marks Project Marks Viva Marks Plan and conduct personal training for clients from different population groups 29 71 - - deploy the knowledge and understanding of various aspects of human anatomy and physiology while providing fitness related recommendations 1 2 - - 2. understand in detail various human body systems like circulatory system, musculoskeletal system, joints and bones, muscles, respiratory system, etc. and impact of fitness programmes on their functioning 1 3 - - 3. identify the potential sources of injury and risks as per the needs and case of the client and keep the same under consideration while devising fitness programme 1 2 - - 4. understand in detail the medical history of the client and ask for a doctors recommendation before planning for a fitness plan 1 2 - - 5. evaluate the impact of exercise and its intensity on the energy levels of a client and consider the capacity of the client to perform the devised exercises basis his/ her background i.e., pre/ postnatal woman, disabled client etc. 1 3 - - 6. basis the health assessment and detailed understanding of anatomy & physiology of the clients body, plan a range of exercises for client to achieve his/ her goals 1 3 - - 7. as per the clients needs, identify the appropriate training techniques 1 3 - - 8. identify and plan for availability of equipment needed for suitable exercises 1 2 - - 9. display sensitivity and empathy to the special set of clients which are emotionally vulnerable 1 3 - - 10. ensure proper communication and support to the attendants of special category clients (if applicable) 1 3 - -
+Assessment Criteria for Outcomes Theory Marks Practical Marks Project Marks Viva Marks Plan and conduct personal training 17 83 - - 1. deploy the knowledge and understanding of various aspects of human anatomy and physiology while providing fitness related recommendations 0.5 2.5 - - 2. understand in detail various human body systems like circulatory system, musculoskeletal system, joints and bones, muscles, respiratory system, etc. and impact of fitness programmes on their functioning 0.5 2.5 - - 3. identify the potential sources of injury and keep the same under consideration while devising fitness programme for a client 0.5 2.5 - - 4. evaluate the impact of exercise and its intensity on the energy levels of a client and provide requisite recommendations in terms of exercise plan 0.5 2.5 - - 5. basis the health assessment and detailed understanding of anatomy & physiology of the clients body, plan a range of exercises for client to achieve his/ her fitness goals considering aspects like muscular fitness, cardiovascular fitness, agility & flexibility, etc. 0.5 3.5 - - 6. as per the clients needs, identify the appropriate training recommendations 0.5 2.5 - - 7. identify and plan for availability of equipment needed for suitable exercises 0.5 2.5 - - 8. explain in detail the fitness goals and planned exercise schedule to client 0.5 2.5 - - 9. communicate the physical demands of the planned exercises to clients 0.5 2.5 - - 10. discuss with client on any observed concerns/ changes/ modifications required in the plan 0.5 2.5 - -

-Assessment Criteria for Outcomes Theory Marks Practical Marks Project Marks Viva Marks 11. explain in detail the planned exercise schedule to client 1 3 - - 12. communicate the physical demands of the planned exercises to clients 1 2 - - 13. discuss with client on any observed concerns/ changes/ modifications required in the plan 1 2 - 14. observe the client carrying out the exercises and ensure right usage of the fitness equipment to prevent any injuries 1 2 - - 15. develop phase wise detailed activity chart in consultation with the client 1 2 - - 16. provide clear instructions and demonstrations that are technically correct, safe and effective and ensure client is following them accurately without hurting himself/ herself or damaging the equipment 1 2 - - 17. plan outcomes and stages of achievement during personal training and agree on a progressive timetable of sessions 1 2 - - 18. discuss the methods of monitoring and evaluation of the performance of the client 1 3 - - 19. ensure that all the exercises are integrated in a single plan and being deployed by the client to achieve his/ her goals; in case, there are any concerns faced by client to perform any of the exercises, provide alternate options 1 3 - - 20. monitor the clients exercises and adherence to the planned schedule as well as analyse the performance of client on a daily basis 1 2 - - 21. progress or regress exercises according to clients performance 1 2 - - 22. motivate the clients for ensuring adherence to plan; provide any related support to the clients in this regard 1 2 - 23. communicate the anatomical changes in the body of client due to training programme 1 3 - - rati nn Pack
+Assessment Criteria for Outcomes Theory Marks Practical Marks Project Marks Viva Marks 11. provide information and demonstration of various warm up activities to the client and their importance 0.5 2.5 - - 12. observe the client carrying out the exercises and ensure right usage of the fitness equipment to prevent any injuries 0.5 2.5 - - 13. develop phase wise detailed activity chart in consultation with the client which is challenging as well as achievable and duly agreed by the client 0.5 2.5 - - 14. provide clear instructions and demonstrations that are technically correct, safe and effective and ensure client is following them accurately without hurting himself/ herself or damaging the equipment 0.5 3.5 - - 15. plan outcomes and stages of achievement during personal training and agree on a progressive timetable of sessions 0.5 2.5 - - 16. discuss the methods of monitoring and evaluation of the performance of the client 0.5 2.5 - - 17. ensure that all the exercises are integrated in a single plan and being deployed by the client to achieve his/ her fitness goals; in case, there are any concerns faced by client to perform any of the exercises, provide alternate options 1 4 - - 18. monitor the clients exercises and adherence to the planned schedule as well as analyse the performance of client on a daily basis 0.5 2.5 - - 19. progress or regress exercises according to clients performance 0.5 2.5 - - 20. motivate the clients for increasing their performance and ensuring adherence to exercise; provide any related support to the clients in this regard 0.5 2.5 - - 21. explain the function of various joints and muscles during exercises to the client and impact of exercises on them 0.5 2.5 - - 22. communicate the expected changes in the body of client due to training programme 0.5 2.5 - -